Building a Smart Vulnerability Prioritization System with EPSS and CISA KEV

 CISA KEV: Ground Truth for Active Exploitation

-While EPSS predicts future exploitation, CISA's Known Exploited Vulnerabilities (KEV) catalog provides ground truth about what's being exploited right now.
-Federal agencies must patch KEV vulnerabilities within strict deadlines—usually 21 days.
+Known Exploited Vulnerabilities (KEV) catalog provides ground truth about what's being exploited right now.
+Federal agencies must patch KEV vulnerabilities within strict deadlines: usually 21 days.

 Building Your Prioritization System

 Let me walk through creating a practical system that combines these data sources.
-This approach has helped reduce patching workload in my home lab by 65% while maintaining better security posture.
+This approach helped me reduce patching workload in my homelab by roughly 65% while probably maintaining better security posture.
+The catch is you need to trust probabilistic scoring over deterministic severity ratings, which took me a while to accept.

 Architecture Overview